vskrip/twitter-clone-app/README.md

 `cd twitter-clone-app`

-Start project with the next command:
+Start the project with the next command:

 `npm start`